stevealbanese/CTOstartwhere/README.md

 1. Collaborative suites
    * Nextcloud (FOSS) and very good
-   * MS365 99% you've inherited this shit.
+   * MS365 99% chance you've inherited this shit and you'll be stuck in it.
+Don't even try to change it if your users are on it.
+Waste of time and energy.
    * Google Workspace.
 Say byebye to privacy.

 2. Internal messaging tools